A quick guide to the most important cocktail techniques.

 Shaking is definitely the most used and best known cocktail technique.
 It is used to mix cocktails fast and rigorously.
 It is also a technique was quickly cools down the drink before serving.
 But watch out, not all cocktail can be shaken.

 The shaking process consists of different steps.
 First fill a shaker until half with ice cubes or crushed ice.
 Add the ingredients to be shaken.
-Shake until some frost forms on the outside of your shaker.
+Shake until some frost forms on the outside of your cocktail shaker.
 Use both hands to shake.
 You best put one hand on each side.
 After the shaking strain your drink into a glass.

 Many cocktail and drinks are blended with ice.
 They are blended with ice until they reach a smooth consistency.
 Often the identical recipe is used as the original cocktail but a scoop of ice is added before blending it in a blender.
 Just take care not to add too much ice.
 It will dilute the cocktail.
 The blending technique is used for making frozen cocktails or smoothies.
 The frozen daiquiri or the frozen margarita are well known signature cocktails of the blending technique.